Brompton and District

 |$1,000 - $1,249||177||8.0||8.7||28010|

 |$3,000 - $3,499||89||4.0||3.7||28016|

 Source: Australian Bureau of Statistics, Census of Population and Housing (opens a new window) 2016.
 Compiled and presented in profile.id by .id (opens a new window), the population experts.

 Compiled and presented in profile.id by .id, the population experts.

-Analysis of the weekly housing rental payments of households in Brompton and District compared to the City of Charles Sturt shows that there was a larger proportion of households paying high rental payments ($450 per week or more), and a smaller proportion of households with low rental payments (less than $250 per week).
+Analysis of household income levels in Brompton and District in 2016 compared to the City of Charles Sturt shows that there was a smaller proportion of high income households (those earning $2,500 per week or more) and a higher proportion of low income households (those earning less than $650 per week).

-Overall, 11.8% of households were paying high rental payments, and 32.9% were paying low payments, compared with 8.3% and 36.1% respectively in the City of Charles Sturt.
+Overall, 15.7% of the households earned a high income and 23.7% were low income households, compared with 16.8% and 22.0% respectively for the City of Charles Sturt.

-The major differences between the housing rental payments of Brompton and District and the City of Charles Sturt were:
+The major differences between the household incomes of Brompton and District and the City of Charles Sturt were:

 - A larger percentage of households who earned $150 - $299 (3.8% compared to 2.7%)

 - A smaller percentage of households who earned $650 - $799 (6.7% compared to 8.0%)